Want to attract flying squirrels in your backyard?

 The northern flying squirrel prefers higher elevations with mostly cone-bearing trees such as fir, spruce, and cedar.
-Southern flying squirrels are more likely to be found in forests with deciduous trees, those with leaves that fall in autumn.
+Southern flying squirrels are more likely to be found in forests with deciduous trees and leaves that fall in autumn.

-Flying squirrels look quite different than their non-gliding relatives.
+Flying squirrels look quite different from their non-gliding relatives.
 The most significant difference between the two is their parachute-like arms.

-Like land squirrels, flying squirrels range in colors of gray or brown.
+Like land squirrels, flying squirrels range in colors from grey or brown.
 On average, they weigh between two and ten ounces.
 These cute creatures have big, round eyes that almost look like that of a cartoon character.